 The committee expects to meet six times during the feasibility analysis process.
 Meetings are posted below.
 Meetings are open to the public and include a public comment session.

 Accommodations will be provided to people with disabilities.
 Call 503-731-8356 at least 48 hours prior to the meeting to request an accommodation.
 Agendas and materials are posted online prior to each meeting.
 Summaries and recordings will be available online following each meeting.

 Watch a live stream of the meetings.
 (This YouTube link works best with the Chrome or Safari browsers.)

 Submit Comments to the Committee

 You are invited to provide comment to the committee at each meeting.

-Comments must be received at least one week prior to each meeting to be considered by the committee at that meeting.
-If your comment is received with less notice, it will be presented to the PAC at the following meeting.
+Comments must be received at least one week before each meeting to allow committee members enough time to consider your comments prior to their discussion.
+If your comment is received with less notice, it will be presented to the committee at the following meeting.

 - Traffic operations improvements: To what extent the option will improve the traffic operations of the priced facility, including but not limited to increasing reliability and mitigating congestion.

 - Diversion of traffic: To what extent the option will cause diversion to other routes and modes that will impact the performance and operations of other transportation facilities, including both roads and transit service.